wanghh2000/MobileFaceNet-Keras/README.md

 The GPU memory is not enough for mini-batch size 512 (as did in the original paper) for training on a Nvidia 2080 Ti, thus I have to downsize it to 128 to fit in the memory.

 ## 3. Improvement for training step in progress.
 The training data have been finished augmentation.
 There are 15,090,270 pics of 67,960 identities in the set and I choose 0.005 out of the data for validation during training.
-There might be something wrong with the implementation of the ArcFace loss and I am still trying to fix this.
+Now the ArcFace loss has been modified and experimented to be functioning right.

 ## References
 (1) Original paper of MobileFaceNet: [MobileFaceNet](https://arxiv.org/abs/1804.07573)